 Personal Injury law is also known as tort law.
 It is a collection of legislation that permits persons who have suffered harm as a consequence of another party’s negligence or malicious intent to pursue compensation for their losses.
-This law covers a wide variety of incidents, including road accidents, medical negligence, trip-and-fall accidents, product responsibility, and more.
-The basic objective of personal injury legislation is to relieve the victim by making restitution for the losses they have suffered.
+This law covers a wide variety of incidents, including road accidents, medical negligence, trip-and-fall accidents, product liability, and more.
+The basic objective of personal injury legislation is to relieve the injured by making restitution for the losses they have suffered.

-Duty of Care and Proving Liability
+Negligence and Proving Liability

 When someone files a lawsuit for their injury, they must show that the person responsible did not take reasonable care and caused harm to them.
-This reasonable care is known as the “duty of care,” which everyone is required to follow under the law to avoid harming others.
+This reasonable care is known as the “duty of care,” or “negligence”, which everyone is required to follow under the law to avoid harming others.
 If someone fails to fulfill this duty, they can be held accountable for any losses caused by their actions.

 Steps in a Personal Injury Case